perezmalau/proton-beam-sde/README.md

 - The `materials.txt` lists names of all desired materials.
 Each material name must be accompanied by a corresponding `name.txt` file.
 - Each `name.txt` file lists three pieces of information.
 The first two rows contain the material density in `g / cm^3` and mean excitation energy in `eV`.
-Mean excitation energies is not well-determined for all material, and here they also subsume some correction terms to the Bethe-Bloch formula.
-Hence, they should be regarded as a tuning parameter rather than a physical constant.
 Rows beyond the third specify the chemical composition of the material.
-Each of these rows consists of an atom ID and a corresponding stoichiometric amount.
-The numerical IDs refer to the corresponding rows of `atoms.txt`, counting from zero.
-The amounts provide the mean amount of that atom per unit volume.
+Each of these rows consists of an atom ID and the corresponding fraction by mass of that atom in the material.
+The numerical IDs refer to the rows of `atoms.txt`, counting from zero.

 For example, if the rows of `atoms.txt` are: